fabriclayer/fabriclayer.ai/README.md

 # fabriclayer.ai
 Trust layer for the agent economy.
-Automated safety scoring for AI tools and services.
+Automated safety scoring for AI tools and services. gm